 Extending the Music Publisher Software

 In the last year, I have been in contact with several companies and individuals who have been working on their own software for music publishers - either just for themselves or creating commercial products and services.
 They ranged from just thinking about it to having many clients.
 In this article, I will discuss the most common issues that came up in our conversations.

-Most of them contacted me in regard to registration at societies (CMOs, PROs, MROs, etc.).
-While this is natural, as I have been very verbose about this, only in a handful of cases was this their first concern, or a place where they started.
-Although from the purely technical perspective, this is where one would want to start, it is the business that drives the development.
-So, oversimplified, the question was how to build foundations for a building that already has several floors.
+Most of them contacted me in regard to registrations of musical works.
+Only in a handful of cases, was this their first concern.
+Or a place where they started.
+From a purely technical perspective, this is where one would want to start.
+But it is the business that drives the development.

 The second misconception they often had was that this can be done in small steps.
 They needed to keep the building in use while raising it up to build foundations.
 The third was that they already had almost all the metadata needed for registrations.
 There are some foundations, they are just not quite strong enough.

 Many of my tools were built to help in this process, as well as Gord Dimitrieff’s PHP library for CWR.
 In some cases, I made custom tools, as the general ones were not appropriate.
-But in many cases, there was really nothing one could do but start over.
-While I can come to such a conclusion very fast, the potential clients would not accept my arguments and would keep tinkering.
-Some came back after about six months, often with depleted budgets that were insufficient in the first place.
+But in many cases, there was really nothing to do but start over.
+While I can come to such a conclusion very fast, a potential client rarely accepts my arguments keeps tinkering.